- 1 FATCA Reporting

 You Have to Report the Income as well

-A form 8938 has multiple parts to it, but the introductory part asks the taxpayer to identify whether the accounts or assets listed in the 8938 (or 8938 continuation form) generates any income.
-If it does, the individual is required to identify whether the income is capital gains, interest income, dividend income or any other type of income and how much was earned from those accounts.
-(This information will also be included on other forms such as his or her Schedule B, Schedule D, Schedule E, or other tax schedule)
+A form 8938 has multiple parts to it, but the introductory part asks the taxpayer to identify whether the accounts or assets listed in the 8938 (or 8938 continuation form) generate any income.
+If it does, the individual is required to identify whether the income is capital gains, interest income, dividend income, or any other type of income and how much was earned from those accounts.
+(This information will also be included on other forms such as his or her Schedule B, Schedule D, Schedule E, or other tax schedules).

 Form 3520 & 3520-A

 When a person receives a foreign gift or foreign trust distribution, they may be required to report it on a form 3520/3520-A There may be an overlap with Form 8938.